autopkg/vmiller-recipes/Nemetschek/readme.md

 ## VectorworksInstallManager.munki.recipe

 This recipe uses `VectorworksInstallManager.download` recipe from `jazzace-recipes` as a parent.
 The Install Manager app is wrapped in a dmg and imported into Munki with a postinstall script to do the installation.
-This recipe relies on the `VersionMajorMinor` custom processor from `mlbz521-recipes`
+This recipe relies on the `VersionSplitter` custom processor from `homebysix-recipes`